 “Indeed the very term ‘community’, from the Latin com (‘together’) plus munus (‘gift’), means not just ‘living together’ but ‘giving together’.
 Identity in community is thus fundamentally relational: who we are is an index of where we find ourselves, at any moment, in the give and take of collective life” (Ingold, 47).

-For Intro-to-Anthro, we then moved on to the next chapter on “A Discipline Divided.”
+We then moved on to the next chapter on “A Discipline Divided” in Anthropology: Why It Matters.

 More student quotes!